 Edita Publishing's law database, Edilex, includes case law (IALS does not subscribe).

 English-language information about the judicial system can be found on the Danish Courts website.

-The main printed source of Danish cases is the weekly title Ugeskrift for retsvæsen, cited as UfR, or U. Originally published by Gad, it is now a Thomson title.
-It includes all decisions of the Supreme Court (Højesteret), together with selected decisions of the two high courts (Østre Landsret and Vestre Landsret) and the Maritime and Commercial Court (Sø- og Handelsretten).
-IALS has virtually the entire UfR series (1874 onwards; some issues missing in the 1920s, 30s and 40s).
+The main source of Danish cases is the series Ugeskrift for retsvæsen, cited with the abbreviation 'UfR' (or 'U').
+Originally published by Gad, it is now a Thomson title.
+It publishes decisions of the Supreme Court (Højesteret), the two high courts (Østre Landsret and Vestre Landsret) and the Maritime and Commercial Court (Sø- og Handelsretten).
+IALS Library has UfR from 1874 onwards (with some 1920s-1940s issues missing).

-The Supreme Court (Højesteret) website makes available the Court's decisions from September 2009 onwards (it also has summaries from June to August 2009).
+The Danish Supreme Court website provides cases from September 2009 onwards (it also has summaries from June to August 2009).

 Retsinformation.dk includes a database of administrative decisions (afgørelser) going back many years.

 Forsikrings- og erstatningsretlig domssamling (FED), a collection of insurance and compensation decisions, allows non-subscribers to search the database and download up to three cases.